tokio-rs/website/content/blog/2019-10-scheduler.md

 sped up, so this new scheduler work is not the end on the performance front.

-I also hope the amount of detail this article provides is useful for others who may attempt to write a scheduler, especially for others writing schedulers to power Rust async tasks.
+I also hope the amount of detail this article provides is useful for others who may attempt to write a scheduler.